 Foster a greater understanding of, and encourage interest among, recently admitted and young lawyers in the programs and activities of the State Bar.
 Provide a forum for the exchange of ideas in order to assist the State Bar in its programs.
-(Bus. & Prof. Code §6013, 6013.4)

 Building Special Assessment Fund - The State Bar is authorized to add a \$10 building assessment fee to the base fee with other assessments.
-(Bus. & Prof. Code § 6140.3(a)) This additional fee collected between 2009 and 2013 will fund new facilities for the State Bar in Southern California in 2014 when the lease on its existing facilities expires.
-(Bus & Prof. Code § 6140.3(b)) No expenses have been incurred by the State Bar in the year ended December 31, 2009.
+(Bus. & Prof. Code §6140.3(a)) This additional fee collected between 2009 and 2013 will fund new facilities for the State Bar in Southern California in 2014 when the lease on its existing facilities expires.
+(Bus & Prof. Code §6140.3(b))

 Information Technology Special Assessment Fund - The Information Technology Special Assessment Fund is used to upgrade the information technology system, including purchasing and maintenance costs and both computer hardware and software.
 This fund is supported by a special assessment fee of \$10 and is part of annual membership fees to all active members.
-(Bus. & Prof. Code § 6140.35)
+(Bus. & Prof. Code §6140.35)

-Allocated Administrative Overhead - General and administrative expenses are incurred to provide staff and operational support to all programs and activities of the State Bar including, but not limited to: human resources; planning, budget, billing, accounting and other finance support; printing; information technology, purchasing and procurement; maintaining official records of the State Bar and its membership; communications, including publication of discipline reports and MCLE self-study pages in the California Bar Journal; building management; law library and archives; mail; legal counsel and advice; and the formulation, implementation and administration of policies through the Board of Governors and the Executive Offices.
+Allocated Administrative Overhead - General and administrative expenses are incurred to provide staff and operational support to all programs and activities of the State Bar including, but not limited to: human resources; planning, budget, billing, accounting and other finance support; printing; information technology, purchasing and procurement; maintaining official records of the State Bar and its membership; communications, including publication of discipline reports and MCLE self-study pages in the California Bar Journal; building management; law library and archives; mail; legal counsel and advice; and the formulation, implementation and administration of policies through the Board of Trustees and the Executive Offices.
 The "Overhead/Interfund Allocation/Intrafund Allocation" is the share of the administrative costs that are charged to the restricted fund programs for the support provided, using the methodology of the State of California for apportioning and recouping administrative support cost provided by the State's general fund to its special fund programs.